Game Night (film)

-Game Night is a 2018 American action comedy film directed by John Francis Daley and Jonathan Goldstein and written by Mark Perez.
+Game Night is a 2018 American black comedy action film directed by John Francis Daley and Jonathan Goldstein and written by Mark Perez.
 It stars Jason Bateman and Rachel McAdams and follows a group of friends whose game night turns into a real-life mystery after one of them is kidnapped.
 The film's supporting cast includes Billy Magnussen, Sharon Horgan, Lamorne Morris, Kylie Bunbury, Jesse Plemons, Michael C. Hall, and Kyle Chandler.

 Warner Bros.
 Pictures released the film on February 23, 2018.
-It was a commercial and critical success, grossing $117 million worldwide and receiving praise for its originality, humor, script and performances.
+It received positive reviews from critics and has grossed $117 million worldwide.
 Plemons was nominated for the Detroit Film Critics Society Award for Best Supporting Actor.